ebi-ait/python_biosamples-v4_lib/README.md

 The client is still under heavy development, so any contribution is very well welcomed.

+This is a test project and not officially supported by the AIT or BioSamples teams at this time.

 ## Local Development
 This project uses [pipenv](https://pypi.python.org/pypi/pipenv) to handle both the virtual environment and the dependencies.